 This earthy-flavored pseudo-cereal packs a lot of punch with its every (no) grain!
 A rich source of protein, dietary fiber, and iron, buckwheat is a terrific energy source!

-Just to put this in perspective: One serving of cooked whole-grain buckwheat has, approximately, 110 calories, 2 grams of fiber, and 2 grams of protein.
-Not only is buckwheat a good source of protein, but it is also a complete protein i.e. it contains all 9 of the essential amino acids. (whoa!)
+Nutrition values of buckwheat: 100g of cooked buckwheat has approximately: 343 calories, 13.3g of protein, 71.5g of carbohydrates, 10g of fiber, and 3.4g of fat.
+Not only is buckwheat a good source of protein, but it is also a complete protein i.e. it contains all 9 of the essential amino acids (whoa!).
+For additional information check out the recipe card below.

-Research shows that buckwheat is more satiating than grains and it has pre-biotics that aid in digestive health.
+Buckwheat benefits: Research shows that buckwheat is more satiating than grains and it has prebiotics that aid in digestive health.

 How to cook buckwheat?

-When you look at buckwheat groats, you might think that they will take a long time to cook (that is what I thought too!)
+When you look at buckwheat groats, you might think they’ll take a long time to cook -that’s what I thought too!

-- Bring 4 cups of water to boil in a rice pot/ saucepan on medium-high heat.
+Cook buckwheat: Bring 4 cups of water to a boil in a rice pot or saucepan over medium-high heat.

-2. When the water comes to a rolling boil, add ½ cup of buckwheat groats.
+Once the water reaches a rolling boil, add ½ cup of buckwheat groats.

-I use pre-cleaned groats and therefore add them to the water without washing them.
-If your groats are not pre-cleaned, rinse and drain them first.
+I use pre-cleaned groats, so I add them to the water without washing them.
+If your groats aren’t pre-cleaned, rinse and drain them first.

-3. Cook on medium-high heat for 10 - 12 minutes, stirring once or twice.
+Cook over medium-high heat for 10–12 minutes, stirring once or twice.

-You will know that the buckwheat is cooked when the grain looks "opaque" and it is beginning to split at the ends.
-When you pick one grain with your fingers (be careful when doing this as it will be hot), it will crush easily between your fingers.
+You’ll know the buckwheat is cooked when the grains look "opaque" and start to split at the ends.
+When you pick up one grain (careful, it’ll be hot!), it should crush easily between your fingers.

-4. At 10 - 12 minutes, the groats will be cooked soft and still have a crunch to them (al dente).
-If you want them softer and mushier, cook them for 2-3 minutes more.
+After 10–12 minutes, the groats will be soft but still have a bit of crunch.
+If you prefer them softer and mushier, cook for an additional 2–3 minutes.

-5. Drain all the water away.
-The buckwheat groats are ready for you to serve. (see serving suggestions below)
+Drain all the water, and your groats are ready to serve!
+(See serving suggestions below.)

 Serving suggestions

-Whether you use it in your dishes as groats or flour, there is no doubt that buckwheat is a versatile ingredient.
+Whether you use it in your dishes as groats or flour, there's no doubt that buckwheat is a versatile ingredient.
+It features regularly in my menu rotation, as I have grain-free meals at least two days a week.
+Here are some of the ways I love including buckwheat in my meals:

 Frequently Asked Questions